 - Offer to “patch in‟ a trusted third-party carer or family member

-If you receive any complaint at any level from a consumer about the handing of the matter you must report this to Management without delay
+If you receive any complaint at any level from a consumer about the handling of the matter you must report this to Management without delay.

 The Following pages were released to Solicitors in July 2015